johanneskiel/ESP32_Tech_Stack_02/README.md

 ### ESP32 Code:

-Open "4_2_MPU6050.ino" in the Arduino IDE and upload it following the same process as before.
+Open "4_2_MPU6050.ino" in the Arduino IDE and upload it following the same process as before: ...

-Upload process:
+##### Upload process:

 1. Connect ESP32 via USB - Use micro-USB cable to connect to computer
 2. Select Board - In Arduino IDE: "Tools" → "Board" → "ESP32 Dev Module"